edibella/gridder/docs/gridder.md

 ### Output

-The functions return KSpaceData with some new fields
+The functions return the original struct with some new fields

 * **cartesianKSpace** - The cartesian k-space created by interpolation.
 This k-space has max intensity at the center of the matrix, not the corners.